beginning of content

 What are the symptoms of hepatitis C?

-If you are concerned that you are infected with hepatitis C (for example, if your partner or someone you live with has it), you should have a blood test before you become pregnant.
-This is because it is best to treat hepatitis C when you are not pregnant.
+If you think that you might have hepatitis C, you should have a blood test before you get pregnant.
+It’s best to treat hepatitis C when you are not pregnant.

 If you are already pregnant, your doctor will offer you a hepatitis C test as part of routine screening.
-If your blood test for hepatitis C comes back positive, your doctor may ask you to do another blood test to confirm the results and check for other infections.
+If your blood test for hepatitis C comes back positive, you may have to do another blood test to confirm the results and check for other infections.

-If you have a diagnosis of hepatitis C, treatment with antiviral medicine is effective.
-Your doctor will prescribe medicine that you will need to take daily or several times a day, over the course of a few months.
-These medicines can help cure you of hepatitis C.
+If you have hepatitis C, treatment with direct-acting antiviral medicine is effective.
+Your doctor will give you medicine to take for a few months.
+These medicines can help cure you of hepatitis C. Doctors don’t have much information yet about if they are safe to use in pregnancy.

-Ribavirin, an antiviral medicine, is not considered safe during pregnancy or breastfeeding.
-If you or your partner are currently taking ribavirin, you should use reliable contraception (birth control) and not try to become pregnant for at least 6 months after you finish taking it.
+If you or your partner are currently taking ribavirin, you should use reliable contraception (birth control).
+You shouldn’t try to get pregnant for at least 6 months after you finish taking ribavirin.

 Will hepatitis C affect my pregnancy?

-Having hepatitis C will most likely not impact your pregnancy, though there is a risk of passing the infection to your baby during birth.
+Having hepatitis C shouldn’t affect your pregnancy, but there is a chance of passing the infection to your baby during pregnancy, at birth or soon after birth.

-If you need to have invasive tests (tests exposing your baby to your blood) during the pregnancy, your doctor can help you decide the best way to do this so you reduce the risk to your baby.
+If you need to have invasive tests (tests exposing your baby to your blood) during the pregnancy, your doctor can help you decide the safest way to do this.

 How do I prepare for labour and birth?

 If you have hepatitis C, your doctor will try to reduce or avoid any optional medical procedures during the birth.
-This is to lower your baby's risk of exposure to your blood.
+This is done to lower the chance of your baby being exposed to your blood.

-Your baby's risk of catching hepatitis C from you is not higher if they are born by caesarean section, compared with a vaginal (‘natural') birth.
+Your baby doesn’t have a higher chance of catching hepatitis C from you if they are born by caesarean section, compared with a vaginal (‘natural') birth.

 How can I reduce my risk of passing on hepatitis C to my baby?

-If you are already pregnant, your doctor will help you decide the best way for your baby to be born safely, while minimising the risk of infecting your baby with hepatitis C.
+If you are pregnant, your doctor will help you decide the safest way for your baby to be born.

 Resources and support

-If you are concerned that hepatitis C could be affecting your pregnancy or newborn baby, you can contact any of the following organisations for help:
+If you are concerned that hepatitis C could affect your pregnancy or newborn baby, you can contact any of the following organisations for help:

 Speak to a maternal child health nurse